Nutrition Made Easy. How to Count Your Macros.

 There are 8 types of protein that are made up of amino acids.
 Protein mostly comes from meat, dairy and plant-based sources.
 Beef up on protein to curb your appetite, stimulate your metabolism, and keep your energy levels high.
 Look for a variety of protein sources to lock in more nutrition and don’t forget to get a good source of omega-3s from seafood two to three times per week.
 Some superfoods contain protein and there are foods with a surprising amount of protein per gram.
 Here is a summarized list of proteins broken down by animal, veggie and vegan protein types that you may be eating:

-- High Omega-3 Fish (Ex: Wild Caught Salmon, Artic Char, Atlantic Mackerel, Sardines, Sablefish/Black Cod, Anchovies, Rainbow Trout, Albacore Tuna, and Pacific Halibut)
+- High Omega-3 Fish (Ex: Wild Caught Salmon, Arctic Char, Atlantic Mackerel, Sardines, Sablefish/Black Cod, Anchovies, Rainbow Trout, Albacore Tuna, and Pacific Halibut)

 - Poultry (Ex: Chicken, Turkey, Quail, Game Hen)